 It is therefore unsurprising that we are host to 12 out of the 13 native amphibians and reptiles in UK, including rarities such as the Natterjack Toad, Sand Lizard and Smooth Snake, and wherever you live in the county there will be opportunities to survey and monitor an assemblage of amphibian and reptile species.

-HIWARG is an newly affiliated independent ARG-UK group.
+HIWARG formed in the Autumn of 2018 and is an affiliated independent ARG-UK group.
 The group focus is conservation of native UK species essentially around habitat management, surveying, public engagement, volunteer training & doing as much as possible to understand & protect the native species in the county.

 All members are volunteers with a common interest.